apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 ## Standard Permissions

-Apostrophe ships with two user groups enabled: `admin` and `guest`.
+`apostrophe-boilerplate`, which is the basis for projects created with the CLI, ships with two user groups enabled: `admin` and `guest`.
 These are configured in the `index.js` for `apostrophe-user`.
 For some deployments, this might be all you need, but if you need just a little bit more, you can easily add `edit`.
 To add it, create a new configuration in `app.js` that overrides the default.

 ### Example: Creating Group Permissions